zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab2-iot-stream/osalab2-iot-stream.md

 1. In the workflow region click on the left most stage **VendingMachineStream** and make sure it has been highlighted with color blue.

-2. This is the IOT Vending Machine Pipeline made up of 13 separate stages.
+2. This is the IoT Vending Machine Pipeline made up of 13 separate stages.
 Stay on the first stage **VendingMachineStream** with **Live Output** paused and understand the fields that are shown in the **Live Output**